-- Shift into neutral.
+- 1. Shift into neutral.

-- 2. Set the engine stop switch to OFF.
+- Set the engine stop switch to OFF.

 - 3. Engage the parking brake.
-The brake indicator lamp will flash.
+The brake indicator lamp will turn on.

-- 4. Turn the key to OFF.
+- Turn the key to OFF.

-NOTE: If the parking brake is not engaged while the key is OFF, the parking brake indicator lamp will flash and a beeper will sound.
+If the parking brake is not engaged while the key is OFF, the parking brake indicator lamp will flash and a beeper will sound.

-5. Before dismounting, check that the parking brake is fully engaged.
+Before dismounting, check that the parking brake is fully engaged.
 Rock the vehicle back and forth.